jmielkeway/ccos4rbpi_volume0/chapter11/sending.md

 }
 ```

-After the new queue object is created, the `info` field is setup:
+After creating the new queue object, the `info` field is setup:

 ```C
     switch((unsigned long) info) {